Carrer Petritxol: Everything You Need to Know About Barcelona's Chocolate Street

 If you are particularly interested in Picasso, Barcelona has a very popular Picasso Museum as well!

 Montserrat Caballé - The famous Catalan opera star, Montserrat Caballé worked for at time at the Comella House in the 1950’s, and it is said she also sang there. (and yes there’s a plaque!)
 Most interesting to me, she became known later for recording a song with Freddie Mercury entitled Barcelona, which was chosen as the theme song for the 1992 Olympic Games.
-Sadly, Mercury died in 1991, so he didn’t get to perform it at the Games, but the song was heard during Barcelona 1992 opening ceremony regardless, in honor of the rock legend.
+Sadly, Mercury died in 1991, so he didn’t get to perform it at the Games, but the song was heard during the Barcelona 1992 opening ceremony regardless, in honor of the rock legend.
 The song is lauded as one of the best cross-genre duets in history.

 Granja Dulcinea